AbhayPatil-005/my_projects/addAndDeleteFruit_Project/readme.md

 4. When the input is given in the search fruits bar
    - it converts all the text to lowercase.
    - it then finds the matching char to filter out the fruit items in the list.
+5. You can add descriptions to fruits by clicking on the description input bar.
+6. You can also filter the fruits using description of the fruit
 ---
 ## 📚 Learnings